-I’m a research student at the University of Edinburgh in the second year of a PhD in linguistics.
+I’m a research student at the University of Edinburgh in the second year of a PhD in linguistics, and a recipient of a Becas Chile scholarship granted by ANID (Chilean Government).
 I’m currently working on the field of Historical linguistics, under the supervision of Dr Benjamin Molineaux and Dr Patrick Honeybone.

 I am interested in the historical trajectories of Mapudungun (ISO: ARN) phonology and morphology.
 Since Mapudungun is considered a language isolate, different techniques are used to unveil the ancestral stages of the language.
 I am currently studying morphophonological alternations that affect roots and other morphemes.
 By applying what is called internal reconstruction in Historical Linguistics, as well as the assumptions and predictions of particular linguistic frameworks, my objective is to trace ancestral phonological trajectories in this language.